Ladders and simplicity of derived module categories: Introduction

 Complementing and extending results in the literature, we show the following results in Proposition \ref{p:finiteness-of-global-dimension}, Lemma \ref{l:finite-sides} (b) and Proposition \ref{p:rank-and-recollement}.

-{\bf Theorem I.} {\it Let $A,B,C$ be algebras.
-Suppose that $\cd(\Mod A)$ admits a recollement by $\cd(\Mod B)$ and $\cd(\Mod C)$. \begin{itemize} \item[(a)] The global dimension of $A$ is finite if and only if those of $B$ and $C$ are finite. \item[(b)] If $A$ is finite-dimensional over a field, then so are $B$ and $C$.
+{\bf Theorem I.} {\it Let $A,B,C$ be rings.
+Suppose that $\cd(\Mod A)$ admits a recollement by $\cd(\Mod B)$ and $\cd(\Mod C)$. \begin{itemize} \item[(a)] The global dimension of $A$ is finite if and only if those of $B$ and $C$ are finite. \item[(b)] If $A$ is finite-dimensional over a field, then so are $B$ and $C$ over the same field.
 Moreover, the ranks of the Grothendieck groups of $\mod B$ and $\mod C$ sum up to that of $\mod A$. \end{itemize} }

-The following result on higher K-groups, Theorem \ref{t:splitting-K-groups}, is motivated by yet unpublished work of Chen and Xi \cite{ChenXi12a}, which also has been extended by these authors in parallel and independent work \cite{ChenXi12b}.
+The following result on higher K-groups, Theorem \ref{t:splitting-K-groups}, is motivated by the work of Chen and Xi \cite{ChenXi12a}, which also has been extended by these authors in parallel and independent work \cite{ChenXi12b}.